Timothy B. Schmit: Session work after the Eagles and Poco

 After the Eagles initially broke up in 1980, Schmit embarked on a solo career, singing backing vocals and playing bass guitar for hire during studio sessions.
 His voice can be heard on many hits, including Bob Seger's "Fire Lake" and Boz Scaggs' "Look What You've Done to Me" (each with Frey and Henley), Don Felder's "Heavy Metal (Takin' a Ride)" (with Henley), and Crosby, Stills and Nash's "Southern Cross" and "Wasted on the Way", where he sang harmony vocals.
 He was also a backing musician on two of Don Henley's hit songs, "Dirty Laundry" and "You Don't Know Me at All".
-Schmit is also the soaring high-register vocals at the end of Toto's 1982 single "Africa".
+Schmit also played a 12-string acoustic guitar on Toto's 1982 single "Africa" and sung the soaring high-register vocals at the end of the song.

 Schmit teamed with his predecessor in both Poco and the Eagles, Randy Meisner, along with their mutual Eagles bandmate Joe Walsh, to provide backing vocals to the Richard Marx 1987 hit "Don't Mean Nothing".
 Schmit also performed on the Toto hit single "I Won't Hold You Back", and the Jars of Clay song "Everything in Between".
 He also played on Glenn Shorrock's debut solo studio album, Villain of the Peace (1982).
 He sang harmony and backing vocals on Dan Fogelberg's eighth studio album Windows and Walls (1984).
 In 1988 he added backing vocals to Sheena Easton's ninth studio album The Lover in Me and in 1989 Schmit added backing vocals on the Stacey Q single, "Heartbeat", which was featured on her third studio album, Nights Like This.
 He also sang backing vocals on America's ninth studio album Alibi (1980).

 Schmit toured with Toto in 1982 and with Jimmy Buffett in 1983, 1984, and 1985 as a member of the Coral Reefer Band and coined the term "Parrotheads" to describe Buffett's fans.
 He was a member of Ringo Starr & His All-Starr Band in 1992.

 In 1993, he contributed backing vocals to several tracks on Clint Black's fourth studio album No Time to Kill, including the title track.
 In 1996, he sang on a cover version of the Beach Boys' song "Caroline, No" on their eighth studio album Stars and Stripes Vol. 1, with the Beach Boys themselves contributing harmonies.
 In 2000, he toured with Dan Fogelberg; recordings from that tour became a live album, Dan Fogelberg Live.
 Schmit sang harmony on the title track of Katy Rose's debut studio album, Because I Can, produced by fellow Poco alumnus and Katy's father, Kim Bullard.